espruino/BangleApps/apps/bee/README.md

  - swipe up to view a list of already guessed words; tap on any of them to return to the regular game.

-Scoring:
+## Scoring

 The number of correctly guessed words is displayed on the bottom left, the score on the bottom right.
 A single point is awarded for a 4 letter word, or the number of letters if longer.
 A pangram is a word that contains all 7 letters at least once and yields an additional 7 points.
 Each game contains at least one pangram.

-Technical remarks:
+## Technical remarks
-The game uses an internal dictionary consisting of a newline separated list of English words ('bee.words').
+The game uses an internal dictionary consisting of a newline separated list of English words ('bee.words', using the '2of12inf' word list).
 The dictionary is fairly large (~700kB of flash space) and thus requires appropriate space on the watch and will make installing the app somewhat slow.
 Because of its size it cannot be compressed (heatshrink needs to hold the compressed/uncompressed data in memory).
 In order to make checking for the validity of a guessed word faster, an index file ('bee_lindex.json') is installed with the app that facilitates faster word lookups.
 This index file is specific to the dictionary file used.
 If one were to